A correction may be in store for 3D Systems Corporation (NYSE:DDD) shares? - The Dwinnex

-In the latest session, 3D Systems Corporation (NYSE: DDD) closed at $9.79 down -2.10% from its previous closing price of $10.00.
-In other words, the price has decreased by -$0.21 from its previous closing price.
-On the day, 1518196 shares were traded.
-DDD stock price reached its highest trading level at $10.13 during the session, while it also had its lowest trading level at $9.71.
+As of close of business last night, 3D Systems Corporation’s stock clocked out at $10.13, down -0.39% from its previous closing price of $10.17.
+In other words, the price has decreased by -$0.04 from its previous closing price.
+On the day, 643260 shares were traded.
+DDD stock price reached its highest trading level at $10.16 during the session, while it also had its lowest trading level at $9.88.

 From Robots to Self-Driving Cars: 5 AI Stocks to Consider for Your Portfolio